Javiergrandealo/undertale-save-converter/README.md

 ## Installation and Usage
-1. Download the latest release from
+1. Download the latest release from https://github.com/Javiergrandealo/undertale-save-converter
 2. Save it to a folder on your local computer.
 3. Copy your game save files to the same folder.

 ### Converting from PC to Switch/Vita
 1. Make sure you have copied your game's file0, file9, and undertale.ini files into the folder with the undertale_save_converter.py file.
-   (These files are typically located in your system's %LocalAppData%\UNDERTALE\ folder)
+   (These files are typically located in your system's %LocalAppData%\UNDERTALE\ folder on Windows)
 2. Use your command prompt to browse to the folder, then execute `undertale_save_converter.py` and select the first menu option.